Role of NGOs

 During the adoption of the report of the Working Group at the HRC plenary session (usually, a few months after the review), 20 minutes are allocated to NGOs to make a statement.
 In total, ten NGOs are given two minutes each.

-To speak, NGOs need to sign up online at 2:00 pm, Geneva (CET) time, the Friday before the beginning of the HRC session and to confirm in person at the List of Speakers' Desk in Room XX the day before speaking.
+To speak, NGOs need to sign up online the week before the beginning of the HRC session (usually the Thursday at 2:00 pm, Geneva (CET) time.
+Please check the exact date and time here).
+NGOs will then have to confirm in person at the List of Speakers' Desk in Room XX the day before speaking.
 The ten slots will be allocated on a first come, first serve basis.
 The online form for the sign-up is available here.
 Prior to signing up, NGOs have to obtain account log-in details.
 More information about the sign-up is available in the OHCHR Guidelines - EN, FR, ES.

 NGOs also have the possibility to deliver their statement by video instead of travelling to Geneva.
 This option will be given to organisations involved in the national process or having sent contributions for the summary of stakeholder information prepared by the OHCHR.
 The conditions to participate via video is to not have an office or representative in Geneva and not have individuals accredited to the relevant session of the Council.
 NGOs need to indicate in the online form that they wish to participate via video.
 Guidelines for video statements are available here.